SebastiaanJohn/knn-memory-clipcap/blogpost.md

 Other than a dataset of image-text pairs, the model does not require any additional annotations.
 Additionally, the method is easy to understand and implement, and the authors provide a reference implementation that worked out-of-the-box.

 ### Weaknesses
 Apart from images, other visual data such as video segments naturally have long-range dependencies between individual frames.
 When interpreted seperately, each frame may not contain enough information to generate a meaningful caption for the whole video.
 However, when interpreted jointly, emergent patterns may be observed that can be used to generate a more accurate caption.
-The ClipCap model does not account for these long-range dependencies as the mapping network's Transformer only has a limited context window, and therefore may not be able to generate accurate captions for videos.
+The ClipCap model does not account for these long-range dependencies as the mapping network's Transformer only has a limited context window, and therefore may not be able to generate accurate captions considering entire videos.

 ## Our contribution: Utilizing Memorizing Transformers for Improved Long-Range Dependency Handling